serialport/node-serialport/README.md

 <a name="module_serialport--SerialPort..BaseBinding+drain"></a>

 ##### `baseBinding.drain()` ⇒ <code>Promise</code>
 Drain waits until all output data is transmitted to the serial port.
+An in progress write should be completed before this returns.

 **Kind**: instance method of [<code>BaseBinding</code>](#module_serialport--SerialPort..BaseBinding)
 **Returns**: <code>Promise</code> - Resolves once the drain operation finishes.